Azure/communication-ui-library/samples/StaticHtmlComposites/README.md

-# Basic Sample for using CallComposite and ChatComposite
+# Basic sample for using CallComposite and ChatComposite

 This sample is the bare minimum to embed Calling or Chat in your web app without needing to set up React.
 It consists of the following files: